openinfradev/decapod-issues/.github/ISSUE_TEMPLATE/development-story.md

 ---

 ### Describe the Story
-- [ ] A clear and concise description of what this story is.
+_- [ ] A clear and concise description of what this story is._

 ### Acceptance criteria (Validation Scenario)
-- [ ] This is something that can be verified to show that this story is satisfied.
+_- [ ] This is something that can be verified to show that this story is satisfied._
-- [ ] This should have information for QA to validate this story
+_- [ ] This should have information for QA to validate this story._

 ### Additional information (Optional)